Helping you take on the cold months with the perfect vegan winter boots or snow options

 These are heaps of different boot options.
 For vegans, some are easier to find than others.
 Take a read through the styles below and see which works best for you.

 - Snow boots – designed specifically for snowy conditions.
 Generally high-ankle, waterproof, with thick soles, thermal lining and easy to get on/off.
 Not as comfortable over distance or suited to technical terrain.
 Might not work with gaiters/crampons.
+Snow boots for vegans can be difficult to find as many brands use fur, down or wool as insulation.

 - Pac Boots – like a more technical snowboot, that’s heavier, more durable and with better grip.
 Might not work with gaiters/crampons either.